 This recipe is gluten-free, grain-free, dairy-free, refined-sugar free and can be enjoyed by many!

 *I've made this with 4 eggs before and it works, but it gets nice and fluffy with 6.
+Also, if you're vegan or can't eat eggs, you can sub the egg for flax eggs.
+1 tbsp flaxseeds + 3 tbsp water for one egg.

 **You can use canned pumpkin, just make sure it has no added sugar.
 If you decide to roast your own pumpkin, then see my recipe below.